 Did you know that the average American generates almost 5 pounds of waste per day but only recycles 1.5 pounds?
 Let’s change that.
-Today is America Recycles Day, and to celebrate, here are the answers to some of your commonly asked recycling questions:
+This article was originally posted on America Recycles Day, and to celebrate, here are the answers to some of your commonly asked recycling questions:

 Q. Can I recycle batteries?